clusterlink-net/clusterlink/website/content/en/blog/clusterlink-intro/index.md

 - **Export**/**Import**: services must be explicitly shared by clusters before they can be used.
 A service can be imported by any number of peers.
 To increase availability or performance, a service can be exported by more than one peer.
-- **Access policies**: ClusterLink supports fine grained segmentation with a "default deny" policy, adhering to "zero trust" principles.
+- **Access policies**: ClusterLink supports fine-grained segmentation with a "default deny" policy, adhering to "zero trust" principles.
 Access policies are used to explicitly allow and deny communications.
 Affected workloads are defined in terms of their attributes (such as location, environment, namespace or even